Best Online Home Interiors Shops

-This Swedish-British London-based store specialises in laid-back Scandi wares that won't break the bank.
+This Swedish-British London-based store specialises in laid-back Scandi textiles and crockery that won't break the bank.
 Freshen up you home with their clean-lines, zingy palettes and tactile textures.
+That said we have fallen madly in love with their newly launched millennial pink velvet sofa!

-This simple, quick and ultra-reliable online market-place gathers topnotch Midcentury and Modern furniture from around the world.
-You'll find the greatest 20th Century designers in their collection: Charles Eames, Arne Jacobsen, Hans Wegner, Pierre Paulin, Kai Kristiansen, Le Corbusier.
+This simple, quick and ultra-reliable online market-place gathers topnotch mid-century and modern furniture from around the world.
+You'll find the greatest 20th-Century designers in their collection: Charles Eames, Arne Jacobsen, Hans Wegner, Pierre Paulin, Kai Kristiansen, Le Corbusier.
+Nearly everything here is vintage, so prepare to spend a pretty penny.

 LABOUR AND WAIT

-Nostalgia and contemporaneity go hand in hand at this ultra-stylish concept store - based in Shoreditch (where else?) and its online counterpart.
+Nostalgia and contemporaneity go hand in hand at this ultra-stylish concept store, based in Shoreditch and its online counterpart.
+It's all about the kitsch knick-knacks here.
 Think ostrich-feather dusters, wooden dolly pegs, exposed filament lightbulbs, glorious tin lampshades.
+There is nowhere better in London for scouting out unusual gifts for that person who has everything

-The boho sophisticates over at American brnd Anthropologie are best known for their fashion, but check out their home section too.
-They always have a lovely section of ceramics and kitchen-ware, but we love their cushions and throws, too.
-Perfect to snuggle up with in winter or to throw onto the garden lawn when the sun's out and kids are playing.
+The boho sophisticates over at American brand Anthropologie are best known for their fashion, but check out their home section, too.
+They always have a gorgeous section of ceramics and kitchen-ware, but we love their cushions and throws, too.
+Perfect to throw onto the garden lawn when the sun's out and kids are playing or to snuggle up with in winter.
+This summer, we're swooning over their new rattan range, including the Kinsella Rattan bed (above), with delicate embroidery and curved peacock feather-style frame

 Graham and Green